Ivikorazmadze/Products_Customers/README.md

 The initial data took several tasks to elaborate

-1) Data Loading and inspection
+1) Data Loading and inspection.
-2) Clearing off **extra null values**
+2) Clearing off **extra null values**.
 3) Establishing relationships between tables.
 4) Added columns to enable more advanced DAX calculations.
-5) DAX calculations
+5) DAX calculations.
-6) Built concise and perceptible visuals
+6) Built concise and perceptible visuals.
-7) Used Slide Slicer method for management to have claerer view on revenues for each period
+7) Used Slide Slicer method for management to have claerer view on revenues for each period.

 ### Explaratory Data Analysis